ac2ev/keymapper/README.md

 2. Install [Teensyduino](https://www.pjrc.com/teensy/td_download.html) package.

+3. Use [my patched version](https://github.com/gdsports/USBHost_t36) of the PJRC USBHost_t36 library.
+This is required so the sketch can get the raw HID keyboard report.

-3. Select Board type: Teensy 3.6 and USB Type: Keyboard.
+4. Select Board type: Teensy 3.6 and USB Type: Keyboard.
 Upload the sketch.

-4. Plug your USB keyboard to the USB Host shield
+5. Plug your USB keyboard to the USB Host shield

-5. Done!
+6. Done!
 Happy keyboard hacking :)

 ### Leonardo or Teensy 2
 1. Stack the USB Host Shield on top of Arduino Leonardo, for Teensy, soldering work is required, you may refer to [this page](http://forum.colemak.com/viewtopic.php?id=1561)